CheezyCheez/BukkitBoard/README.md

-BukkitBoard [UNSTABLE]
+BukkitBoard
 ===========

 A console-based Bulletin Board Plugin for Bukkit Minecraft Servers

 ##Letter From the Developer
 =======
-Currently this build is unstable and is nowhere near where we'd like it to be.
-Don't worry, once i get a stable version working(Shortly), i'll be making a more efficient unstable branch...
-(Still was getting used to Source Control and git at the start of the project)

--Speewave
+Seems Stable now, Please report issues, as it stands, this loads and runs good on my system (Aside for some quirks) this software is pre-alpha, so yeah, use at risk!

 ##Dependencies
 ===========